Agriculture, forestry, and fishing in Japan: Fisheries

-After the 1973 energy crisis, deep-sea fishing in Japan declined, with the annual catch in the 1980s averaging 2 million tons.
-Offshore fisheries accounted for an average of 50% of the nation's total fish catches in the late 1980s although they experienced repeated ups and downs during that period.
-Coastal fisheries had smaller catches than northern sea fisheries in 1986 and 1987.
-As a whole, Japan's fish catches registered a slower growth in the late 1980s.
-By contrast, Japan's import of marine products increased greatly in the 1980s, and was nearly 2 million tons in 1989.

 The Japanese fishing industry, both domestic and overseas, has long been centered on the Tsukiji fish market, in Tokyo, which is one of the world's largest wholesale markets for fresh, frozen, and processed seafood.
 Japan also has greatly advanced the techniques of aquaculture or sea farming.
 In this system, artificial insemination and hatching techniques are used to breed fish and shellfish, which are then released into rivers or seas.
 These fish and shellfish are caught after they grow bigger.
 Salmon is raised this way.

 Japan has more than 2,000 fishing ports, including Nagasaki, in southwest Kyūshū; Otaru, Kushiro, and Abashiri in Hokkaidō.
 Major fishing ports on the Pacific coast of Honshū include, Hachinohe, Kesennuma, and Ishinomaki along the Sanriku coast, as well as Choshi, Yaizu, Shimizu, and Misaki to the east and south of Tokyo.

 Japan is also one of the world's few whaling nations.
 Japan was a member of the International Whaling Commission, where the government pledged that its fleets would restrict their catch to international quotas, but it attracted international opprobrium for its failure to sign an agreement placing a moratorium on catching sperm whales.
-As of 2019, Japan withdrew from the International Whaling Commission and now openly hunts whales in international waters.
+Japan withdrew from the International Whaling Commission in December 2018 and resumed commercial whaling in July 2019; since then, whaling activities have been limited to its territorial waters and exclusive economic zone.

 Two of the largest fishing companies in Japan are Nippon Suisan Kaisha and Maruha Nichiro; each employs more than 10,000 people and owns subsidiaries around the world.